Piraeus Visit on 13 July 2018

 Without any further ado, it is time for me to share these pictures with you.
 Surely you will see many ships which have become a regular feature on this site.
 But, nevertheless, I never get tired of looking at them and taking pictures of them.

 Right upon exiting the office, I headed towards the E7 gate.
 There, I saw the great ferry BLUE STAR PATMOS of Blue Star Ferries, which was awaiting her late afternoon departure to the Cyclades Islands.

 The BLUE STAR PATMOS seen in Piraeus shortly before her departure.
-Built in 2012, she began service on the Piraeus-Chios-Mytilene line.
+Built in 2012, she began service on the Piraeus-Chios-Mytilene line on the Northeast Aegean Sea.
 Since late 2014, she has been operating on the Cyclades.
 Between the summers of 2015 and 2017, she was operating on the Piraeus-Syros-Paros-Naxos-Donousa-Amorgos-Ios-Santorini-Anafi-Astypalaia line.
 She therefore served the islands during the evening and the night, while her sister ship, the BLUE STAR DELOS, would do so in the morning.
 In 2018, she operated only on the Piraeus-Syros-Paros-Naxos-Ios-Santorini-Anafi line, with the service to Donousa, Amorgos and Astypalaia being taken over by the BLUE STAR NAXOS.